 The focus of marketing and sales will have innate differences, which is why they are characteristically separated into different departments in the first place.
 However, a cohesive set of goals for both departments to work toward can further increase the likelihood of achieving your revenue goals.

-In the State of Inbound 2016 report by HubSpot, prospecting was reported as being the most difficult part of the sales process for salespeople, but the challenges can be mitigated when sales and marketing teams collaborate.
+In the State of Inbound 2018 report by HubSpot, prospecting was reported as being one of the most difficult parts of the sales process for salespeople, but the challenges can be mitigated when sales and marketing teams collaborate.
 When the two teams can collaborate around an end goal, it is more likely that the goal will be met.

 2. Clearly Define Your Sales Funnel Stages